HassanAlbaruki/GymondoApp/README.md

 after getting all the required data I need to send them to my adapter to bind every exercise item using for loop for images and muscles and equipment and categories
 Suggestion:
-the best way to not calling all these APIs and use for loops to get exercise full item infos is backend level exercise list API should contain exerciseId Integer, exerciseName String , exerciseCategoryNane String, equipments Array(String), muscles Array(String),imageurl String this succession possibly fast up the response now we have our exercises list ready and listed in the HomeActivity
+the best way to not calling all these APIs and use for loops to get exercise full item infos is backend level, exercise list API should contain exerciseId Integer, exerciseName String , exerciseCategoryName String, equipments Array(String), muscles Array(String),imageurl String this succession possibly fast up the response now we have our exercises list ready and listed in the HomeActivity